 The Telerik UI for ASP.NET Core Pager component is a UI component that allows splitting data into pages, saving you from having to browse through hundreds or thousands of data items.
 Coming with built in support for Localization and Globalization, the Pager component also has multiple configuration options with which you can define every aspect of it.
 The component is meant to be used with other ASP.NET Core components – pagination can trivially be added to the Telerik UI for ASP.NET Core ListView for example.

 The Pager component can both generate buttons for switching between pages and present an input element for users to enter a specific page number.
-As usual, you have full control over the control’s rendering and can decided to enable one or the other means of navigation or have both.
+As usual, you have full control over the component’s rendering and can decide to enable one or the other means of navigation or have both.
 Additionally, you have control over which other built-in Pager elements will be rendered including a dropdown for the page size, a refresh button, buttons for navigating to the first, last, previous and next pages.

 You can also control the visual look of the generated page number buttons by providing a template to be used instead of the default appearance.
 The Pager supports 2 separate templates – one for the currently selected page, and one for all others.